KevinKra/Notes/certifications/aws/developer/resource.md

 > **Task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.

 - Amazon ECS supports the following task placement strategies:
-  - **binpack**: place tasks based on the _least_ available amount of CPU or memory.
-This minimizes the number of instances in use.
+  - **binpack**: tasks are placed on container instances so as to leave the least amount of unused CPU or memory.
+This strategy minimizes the number of container instances in use.
   - **random**: place tasks randomly.
   - **spread**: place tasks evenly based on the specified value. _Accepted values are attribute key-value pairs, instanceId, or host._